 A-MPDU padding for VHT PPDU

-The procedure in the subclause is applied for each user in an MU PPDU and for one user in an SU PPDU.

-A VHT STA that delivers an A-MPDU to the PHY (using PHY-DATA.request primitives) as the PSDU for a VHT PPDU shall pad the A-MPDU as described in this subclause.
+A VHT STA that delivers one or more A-MPDUs to the PHY (using PHY-DATA.request primitives) as the PSDU for a VHT PPDU shall pad each of the A-MPDUs as described in this subclause.

-An A-MPDU pre-EOF padding (see 9.12.2 (A-MPDU length limit rules)) is constructed from the MPDUs available for transmission and meeting the A-MPDU content (see 8.6.3 (A-MPDU contents)), length limit (see 8.6.1 (A-MPDU format)) and MPDU start spacing (see 9.12.3 (Minimum MPDU Start Spacing field)) constraints.
-The length of the resulting A-MPDU pre-EOF padding, A-MPDU_Length, is used as the APEP_LENGTH parameter for the A-MPDU for each user in the PLME-TXTIME.request (see 6.5.7 (PLME-TXTIME.request)) primitive which is invoked once per PPDU (not once per user) and in the MAC padding procedure described in this subclause.
-The PLME-TXTIME.confirm (see 6.5.8 (PLME-TXTIME.confirm)) primitive provides the TXTIME parametr and PSDU_LENGTH parameters for each user for the transmission.
+An A-MPDU pre-EOF padding (see 9.12.2 (A-MPDU length limit rules)) is constructed for each user within the PSDU from the MPDUs available for transmission and meeting the A-MPDU content (see 8.6.3 (A-MPDU contents)), length limit (see 8.6.1 (A-MPDU format)) and MPDU start spacing (see 9.12.3 (Minimum MPDU Start Spacing field)) constraints for that user and the EDCA TXOP Sharing rules (see 9.19.2.2a Sharing an EDCA TXOP).
+The length of the longest resulting A-MPDU pre-EOF padding, A-MPDU_Length, is used as the APEP_LENGTH parameter value for the A-MPDU for each user in the PLME-TXTIME.request (see 6.5.7 (PLME-TXTIME.request)) primitive which is invoked once per PPDU (not once per user) and in the MAC padding procedure described in this subclause.
+The PLME-TXTIME.confirm (see 6.5.8 (PLME-TXTIME.confirm)) primitive provides the TXTIME parameter and PSDU_LENGTH parameters for each user for the transmission.

-Padding is then added for each user such that the resulting A-MPDU contains exactly PSDU_LENGTH octets for that user as follows:
+Padding is then added to the A-MPDU for each user in the PSDU such that the resulting A-MPDU for that user contains exactly PSDU_LENGTH octets as follows:

 First, while A-MPDU_Length < PSDU_LENGTH for that user and A-MPDU_Length mod 4 != 0, add a subframe padding octet and increment A-MPDU_Length by 1